-We publish regular articles on a range of chess related topics such as interesting games, quirky openings, local chess history as well as tournament updates on the Bristol & District Chess League.
+We publish regular articles and videos on a range of chess related topics such as interesting games, quirky openings, local chess history as well as tournament updates on the Bristol & District Chess League.

 If you are looking for a club in the Bristol area to “push some wood” for then get in touch and we will find you a local hook up.